September Unofficial Holidays: Your Ultimate Guide to a Month Packed with Fun Holidays!

 Johnny Appleseed Story: Share the story of Johnny Appleseed's life and adventures.
 Discuss his contributions to apple cultivation and his legacy as a nature-loving pioneer.

 Apple Math: Incorporate math activities using apples.
-Students can count apple seeds, measure the circumference of apples, and even create graphs based on their favorite apple varieties.
+Students can count apple seeds, measure the circumference of apples, practice fractions, and even create graphs based on their favorite apple varieties.
+Younger students can sort apples by their attributes like size or color.

 Apple Science: Explore the life cycle of an apple tree.
 Discuss the stages of growth, from planting seeds to harvesting apples.
 Consider planting apple seeds in small pots as a hands-on activity.